Martyrs of Prague: Juan Martínez

 Martínez was born in Spain circa 1571 and served as both the sacristan and the confessor for those who were Spanish and living in Prague.
-He attempted to hide the Eucharist during the riot and lost his right hand and the his head to the mob.
+He attempted to hide the Eucharist during the riot and lost his right hand and then his head to the mob.
 His skull was smashed in before his head was cut off.
 Martínez was attempting to protect a ciborium when his right hand was severed and he was stabbed in the back as his head was smashed.
 The assailants then trampled over the sacred hosts.

 Simon

 Simon was born circa 1581 in France and was tasked to collect alms in Prague.
 He became ill in 1611 and during the riot was bedridden in his cell when the crowds located him.
 Simon's skull was smashed in and he was stabbed to death in the stomach.

 Bartolomeo Dalmasoni

 Dalmasoni was born at Ponte San Pietro in Bergamo and was in charge of the reconstruction efforts for the church and its attached convent.
 The crowds located him in the basement where he was hidden and attacked him to death with swords.